- September 25, 2019

 Omnimus.
 Welcome to the future!
 A visual novel about a daring experiment.

-- There are several typos and grammatical errors present in the text, which can detract from the overall polish and immersion of the game.
+- There are several technical issues, including typos and limited save slots, which can hinder the overall experience and exploration of different story paths.

 “In the end, the author does an amazing job with this story he's trying to tell, and manages in only a couple of hours, along with some interesting mechanics such as a Rorschach test and some 'memory' meta-games, to convey a message about the dangers and the possibilities that being virtually immortal could bring us.”